article-index

 Best Dog Toys for Active Dogs

 Active dogs love to move, which makes toys like dog frisbees or the classic dog ball the perfect choice.
-These types of toys are also great for encouraging dogs with retrieving backgrounds to follow their instincts, as the toys are small enough to be carried back and thrown all over again.
+These types of toys are also great for encouraging dogs with retrieving backgrounds to follow their instincts, as they are small enough to be carried back and thrown again.

 You can enhance their playtime, too, with our great range of dog water toys.